vk-kon/Notes-DSA-Pepcoding/README.md

 # Table of Contents

+Welcome to the comprehensive guide on **Data Structures and Algorithms**.
+This document is organized into three levels: foundational, intermediate, and advanced topics.

+---

-## L1 Topics
+## 📘 L1 Topics (Foundational Concepts)

 The **L1** topics focus on the foundational concepts of data structures and algorithms.
+Start here to build a strong base.

 - [Intro to Java Foundation](L1/Intro%20to%20Java%20Foundation.md)
 - [Functions and Arrays](L1/Functions%20and%20Arrays.md)